Becky Hart | Jun 7, 2023

 With such varied terrain, crowded cities, remote wilderness, and everything in between, getting around and staying safe takes planning.

 If you’re from India traveling within your own country, you probably have the health requirements and vaccines necessary for your trip.
-Especially if you’re coming from abroad, though, it’s best to talk to your local health provider or travel clinic about necessary precautions.
+Especially if you’re coming from abroad, though, it’s best to talk to your local health care provider or travel clinic about necessary precautions.
 Depending on where you’re going, you may need vaccines for yellow fever, typhoid, or malaria, for example.
 It’s also a good idea to get travel medical insurance with quarantine coverage and know what to do if you do become ill while traveling.

 Tourist visas are required for international travel to India.
 The fastest and easiest way is with an eVisa, submitting your application online.
 Your visa will then be issued electronically.
 Seven Corners’ partner, sherpa, can help you apply for an eVisa to India and identify any other documents necessary for entry.